shreyan55/squid-game/Round 2/task1.md

 ## Time Limit:-5 Minutes

-## Comment the chosen shape under the issues section of this repository.
+## Comment the chosen shape under the issues section of this repository in lower case and without spaces.